 “In my opinion it is seldom you can tell who edited a film because it is a co-operation, but sometimes the director chooses his editor and it works well the first time and so it happens that they continue working together.
 It has a lot to do with the chemistry between people.
 It is important that an editor is patient, meticulous, has imagination and intuition.
 Therefore I believe that a good editor is both born and created through experience.”

--Two excerpts from “Fine Cuts: The Art of European Film Editing” by Richard Crittenden.
+-Two excerpts from “Fine Cuts: The Art of European Film Editing” by Roger Crittenden.
 The full text can be found in the Appendix.